mbernier/mbernier.com/privacy_policy.md

 - For applications like VibeApp.studio that collect IP data or idea submissions, we encrypt that information both in transit and at rest.
 - We use third-party infrastructure (including Supabase, Vercel, DigitalOcean, Clerk, Stripe, Google Analytics) to store and process data securely.

 Your data may be stored on servers located in the United States.
-For Shopify apps, we follow Shopify's hosting and data residency requirements.
+For Shopify apps, we follow Shopify’s hosting and data residency requirements.

 ---